Undergraduate minor: biology

 Introduction to processes that lead to the patterns of plant and animal distributions we see across the globe; processes of focus include plate tectonics, climate, and human-ecological interactions; species management and conservation in relationship to climate and change in human patterns of environment.
 Prerequisites: BIOL:1141 or BIOL:1370 or BIOL:1261 or GEOG:1020 or BIOL:1412.
 Same as GEOG:2374.

 Evolutionary theories of aging, cellular and genetic basis of aging and repair, disruption of homeostasis in aging; focus on studies of biological and environmental causes of age-related diseases.
-Prerequisites: (BIOL:1412 or HHP:3500) and BIOL:1411.
+Prerequisites: BIOL:1411 and (BIOL:1412 or HHP:3500 or PSY:2701).

 Adaptations of organisms to their physical and biological environments; organism-environment interactions; population biology; interactions between species; ecology of communities, ecosystems; human impact on ecosystems.
-Prerequisites: BIOL:1411 and BIOL:1412 and (MATH:1460 or MATH:1850 or MATH:1550).
-Recommendations: a basic statistics course.
+Prerequisites: BIOL:1411 and BIOL:1412.
+Recommendations: a basic statistics or calculus course.
 Same as ENVS:2673.

 Nature, evidence, analysis, implications, molecular/genetic basis; historical record, phylogeny, speciation, adaptation, investigative methods.
 Prerequisites: BIOL:2512 with a minimum grade of C- and (STAT:2010 or STAT:3510 or MATH:1550 or MATH:1850 or MATH:1460).